DharatiiPatel/ds-intern-challenge-submission/README.md

 1. Open the folder that contains health_check.py and the sample-data folder.
 2. Run: python3 health_check.py

-3. Check the output folder for health_check_output.txt and workflow_rates.svg
+Note: I have attached an output folder with the script output as text and a simple bar chart for accept vs flag rate.
 ## **Who It Is For**

 A SignalDesk product teammate who wants to know if these AI workflows are ready to expand.
-This document will help them to get a clear picture on what should be the next step like.
+This document will help them to get a clear picture of what the next step should be.

 ## **Data Or Source Used**